mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 ### Asset Pipeline

-Originally I wrote my stylesheets in [Less](http://lesscss.org/)[^less], compiling and minifying them with a Grunt task.
-Then Jekyll grew up and started supporting Sass files natively so I converted everything over and dropped an external dependency.
+Originally I wrote my stylesheets in [Less](http://lesscss.org/)[^less] and squished them down with a Grunt task.
+Then one day Jekyll grew up and started supporting Sass files natively so I converted everything over and was able to remove a dependency.
+Hooray!

 [^less]: Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions to make it more maintainable.

-Taking things one step further I incorporated the [**Jekyll-Assets**][assets] plugin to add an asset pipeline using Sprockets 3.
-It's a powerful plugin with an assortment of tags that makes cache busting and inlining assets (something I'll get to in a minute) a lot easier.
+Not content with that workflow I eventually leveled-up by incorporating the [**Jekyll-Assets**][assets] plugin into the mix.
+It's a powerful gem with an assortment of tags that make cache busting and inlining assets (something I'll get to in a minute) so much easier.

-It also supports [Autoprefixer](https://github.com/postcss/autoprefixer) which is nice for automatically adding vendor prefixes (or ripping them out) to CSS rules.
-I can write style declarations like this in my SCSS partials:
+It also supports the wonderful [PostCSS](http://postcss.org/) plugin [Autoprefixer](https://github.com/postcss/autoprefixer), for automatically adding vendor prefixes to CSS rules using values from [Can I Use](http://caniuse.com/).
+I can then write style declarations like this in my SCSS partials:

 {% highlight scss %}
 .post__content {